 At King's and nationally I work closely with my colleagues in haematology, together with NHS Blood and Transplant to ensure patients with anaemia are correctly managed.
 I also Chair The London Regional Transfusion Committee where we work to increase the safety of all aspects of blood product use and the management of anaemia.

 I Co-Lead the Clinical Academic Group in Medicine and Integrated Care at King's Health Partners.
 King's Health Partners is an Academic Health Sciences Centre where world class education, research and clinical practice are brought together for the benefit of patients.
 We translate cutting edge research and existing best-practice into excellent patient care.

-My two children and I like to grow and plant trees with more success each year - though we are yet to have any progress with Western Red Cedars and Redwoods.
-Despite living in London we also enjoy some very amateur astronomy; I am slowly leaning the piano and enjoy tennis, golf and cycling and my wife and I love skiing - especially in the beautiful Swiss Valais; increasingly introducing the children to these same mountains, whatever the season.
+My two children and I like to grow and plant trees with more success each year though we still have no success with any conifers.
+Despite living in London we also enjoy some very amateur astronomy; I am slowly leaning the piano and enjoy tennis, golf and cycling; my wife and I love skiing - especially in the beautiful Swiss Alps - we look forward to getting back there, whatever the season, when coronavirus allows.
 I read political history and literature to relax and classical, or political history should I need to know the old mistakes are often remade.
 I am my mother's child with literature and the comfort of reading.
-I am always grateful to my patients and colleagues for literary recommendations, barely restricted by genre, but I am particularly grateful for the gift of my fist Patrick O'Brian book and thereby the introduction to Jack Aubrey and Stephen Maturin whose world I retreat to when needed.
+I am always grateful to my patients and colleagues for literary recommendations, barely restricted by genre, but I am particularly grateful for the gift of my fist Patrick O'Brian book introducing me to Jack Aubrey and Stephen Maturin.

 The Out-Patient suite on the third floor of the Guthrie Wing contains our experienced team.
 If you need blood tests they can be done in the clinic.
 All specialist endocrine investigations can be performed on site and usually analysed at King's or within King's Health Partners.
 Our team will co-ordinate your investigations to ensure you get investigated quickly and appropriately.
 We have a fully equipped department of diagnostic imaging - including multidetector-CT, US, MRI, nuclear medicine with SPECT and PET-CT; endoscopy, vascular laboratory, lung function laboratory and department for cardiovascular investigations.